00015775/CorrNet/macOS_en.md

 GpuDataParallel default dependency in official utils:

 - torch.cuda.device_count()
--CUDA multi-card scheduling
+- CUDA multi-card scheduling

 There macOS only:

--single card MPS
+- single card MPS
--or pure CPU.
+- or pure CPU.

 So if you don't change: